grnet/epic.grnet.gr/content/guides/api-delete.md

 - HTTP/1.1 204 No Content: (Success)
 - HTTP/1.1 401 Unauthorized: Your username or your password is wrong
 - HTTP/1.1 404 Not found: The resource doesn't exist
+- HTTP/1.1 403 Forbidden: The operation is not permitted
+- HTTP/1.1 405 Method Not Allowed: The submitted url with PID is wrong
 <pre><code>
 > DELETE /handles/11239/05C3DB56-5692-11E3-AF8F-1C6F65A666B5 HTTP/1.1
 > Authorization: Basic Y2xhcmluLWVsOjUxMjdkZWIxZTJjNg==